IJG-DR/Pewlett-Hackard-Analysis/README.md

 * About a third (90,398 of a total employee count of 300,024) of Pewlett Hackard employees would retire under the program.
 * Retiring employees as a percentage of each department is evenly spread out, with retiring employees representing roughly 30% of each department's total head count.
-* Only 1,549 employees would be eligible for the mentorship program, which represents barely 0.5% of the total employee count and 1.7% of the retiring employee count.
+* Only 1,549 employees would be eligible for the mentorship program, which represents barely 0.5% of the total employee count and less than 1% (0.7%) of the non-retiring employee count.
 * Development and Production departments together represent nearly half of the retiring employee count (43,173 out of 90,398)

 ## Summary